Titus: Adult life

 From around 57 to 59 he was a military tribune in Germania.
 He also served in Britannia and perhaps arrived about 60 with reinforcements needed after the revolt of Boudica.
 About 63, he returned to Rome and married Arrecina Tertulla, daughter of Marcus Arrecinus Clemens, a former Prefect of the Praetorian Guard.
 She died about 65.

 Titus then took a new wife of a much more distinguished family, Marcia Furnilla.
 However, Marcia's family was closely linked to the opposition to Nero.
 Her uncle Barea Soranus and his daughter Servilia were among those who perished after the failed Pisonian conspiracy of 65.
-Some modern historians theorise that Titus divorced his wife because of her family's connection to the conspiracy.
+Some modern historians think that Titus divorced his wife because of her family's connection to the conspiracy.

-Titus never remarried and appears to have had multiple daughters, at least one of them by Marcia Furnilla.
+Titus never remarried and appears to have had daughters, at least one of them by Marcia Furnilla.
 The only one known to have survived to adulthood was Julia Flavia, perhaps Titus's child by Arrecina, whose mother was also named Julia.
 During this period Titus also practiced law and attained the rank of quaestor.